Isidor George Beaver: 19th century

 Beaver emigrated to the colony of South Australia sometime before August 1883, the date of the commencement of his architectural partnership with William McMinn in Adelaide.
 The partnership did not last long as McMinn died in February 1884.

 In 1885 he had an office at Torrens Chambers on Victoria Square, Adelaide.
 H. E. Fuller served his articles with him for four years from 1884.
 He joined with partners Edmund Wright and James Henry Reed to form Wright, Reed & Beaver in on 31 March 1886, with offices at the Queen's Chambers on Pirie Street.
 In 1886 their design for the Jubilee Exhibition Building was awarded second prize.
-Artist Frank H. Bartels and Henry E. Fuller were articled to the practice during the 1880s, and the practice continued under the same name even after the death of Wright in 1888.
+Fuller and artist Frank H. Bartels were articled to the practice during the 1880s, and the practice continued under the same name even after the death of Wright in 1888.

 In 1889 they won a design contest for the National Mutual Life Association's new Melbourne premises at the south-west corner of Queen and Collins Streets (address 388-399 Collins Street), and set up offices in Queen Street.
 The office and project were headed by Beaver.
-The eight-storey building in Federation Gothic / Gothic Revival style, later known as A.C.
-Goode House, and then Bank of New Zealand in Australia (BNZA) House, is now heritage-listed on the Victorian Heritage Register.
+The eight-storey building in Federation Gothic / Gothic Revival style, later known as A. C. Goode House, and then Bank of New Zealand in Australia (BNZA) House, now listed on the Victorian Heritage Register.
 The foundation stone was laid 28 July 1891, and the building completed in March 1893.
 The entry foyer has marble details.
 The ceiling of the main chamber is ornamented, consisting of a plaster beam and panel system with freestanding Corinthian columns.
 The building is unnamed, and has mixed tenancy, with a Zendesk sign above the door in 2022.

 On 9 August 1893 Wright, Reed and Beaver was dissolved, and Beaver remained in Melbourne with offices at 125 Queen Street.
 In 1894 he relocated to the Fourth Victoria Building, 243 Collins Street.
 R. H. Solly trained as a junior under Beaver and was for four years his chief draftsman before becoming an architect with Wunderlich Ltd. (who had offices in the same building).

 20th century

 In 1901 his office was located at 11 Elizabeth Street, then moved to Altson's Buildings, 82 Elizabeth Street, on the Collins Street corner.
 In 1915 Arthur William Purnell joined him to form the partnership Beaver & Purnell, which lasted until 1925.

 A notable design of this time was the Wattle Path Palais de Danse on the Esplanade at St Kilda, Victoria, a large dance hall, opened in October 1923, architects Beaver & Purnell, though their relative inputs are not yet known.
-It was built by built by H. H. Eilenberg of Caulfield.
+It was built by H. H. Eilenberg of Caulfield.
 The building became a film studio, Efftee Studios, for Frank W. Thring in December 1933; Thring abandoned the project in 1937.
 H. H. Kleiner and his wife transformed it into the St. Moritz Ice-skating Palais, which opened in 1939 and finally closed in 1982.